nickbartram/deep-learning-challenge/Report.md

 ##### **Seventh Attempt**

-Finally I tried adding the "NAMES" column back to the data frame and got surprising results.
+Finally I tried adding the "NAME" column back to the data frame and got surprising results.
 The accuracy was definitely changing as a result.
-I tried to bin the "NAMES" column to reduce noise and simplify relationships.
+I tried to group less frequent categories in the "NAME" column to reduce noise and simplify relationships.
 This process took a lot of time, the data frame was very large, but finally I saw results:

 ![1732827197482](image/Report/1732827197482.png)

-(The above shows the attempt to bin the "NAME" column to reduce unique values.
+(The above shows the attempt to group less frequent categories in the "NAME" column to reduce unique values.
 You can see that the "Other" category is massive, this step greatly reduced noise.)

 I also changed the number of neurons, layers and activation functions for this model.
 From trial and error I noticed that increasing neurons and hidden layers did not achieve much.
 I greatly lowered the number of neurons, but added a hidden layer.
 I reduced the number of neurons in a decreasing amount, which I had heard could help streamline the model.
 I also tried changing the activation function to "sigmoid" as it was supposedly good for binary classification.
 Finally I greatly reduced the number of epochs down to 30 (not shown), as the model was taking a long time fit properly and the previously mentioned plateauing I noticed from pervious attempts.